Showing posts with label Peace. Show all posts

 I'm sitting in a pew listening to the call to fear and worry.
 "Expect to be persecuted . . . this is no longer the nation where we grew up."
 "Batten down the hatches - a storm's brewing!"
 This seems to be the opposite of hope in God, the Creator, and His revealed plans for His creatures.

 I'm not prone to fear; yet, I've been afraid.
 I don't know what it's like to face the world with expectations of doom and gloom.
-Sure, I've always enjoyed good health and insurance too.
+Sure, I've enjoyed reasonably good health and insurance too.
 More of my investments have been profitable than unprofitable.
-I've never gone hungry or been homeless unless I placed myself in a situation where that was part of the plan.
-I'm thankful that, but for the grace of God, I'm not the worrying, less hopeful, sort too.
+I've never gone hungry, or been homeless, unless I placed myself in a situation where that was part of the plan.
+I'm thankful that, but for the grace of God, I'm not the worrying, less hopeful, sort.

 I'm truly thankful with great hope for the future.
-I appreciate the eternal life perspective that I was taught and worked into my reality by faith - faith in the only One who can save His creatures.
+I appreciate the eternal life perspective that I was taught and worked into my reality by faith - faith in the Holy One who redeems His creatures so that they're found in Him through Christ.
 I think that my inner-man, heart, is secure yet storms and trials will come...
 This post seems like a long string of "I" statements.
 I'd rather be in a place where "I" focused more on others and the communities that we actually live in.

 Manhood - by Thomas Cole